uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/signup.html.md

 ## Linking software to HMRC

 Businesses and agents using your software to connect to the [Income Tax (Making Tax Digital) APIs](/api-documentation/docs/api?filter=income-tax) must grant authority to your software to interact with HMRC on their behalf.
-We use the open standard [OAuth 2.0](https://oauth.net/2/) (opens in a new tab), which involves the business or agent signing in via their Government Gateway account and following the grant authority user journey.
+We use the open standard [OAuth 2.0](https://oauth.net/2/) (opens in new tab), which involves the business or agent using their Government Gateway account to sign in and following the grant authority user journey.

 <a href="figures/link-software-to-hmrc.svg" target="blank"><img src="figures/link-software-to-hmrc.svg" alt="Link software to HMRC" style="width:720px;" /></a>